ABOUT SAINT ALOYSIUS PARISH SCHOOL

-Being an active learner is vital to our academic success in the 21st century.
-Through cooperative learning, advanced technological skills, and the ability to communicate ideas, we at Saint Aloysius have the ability to be successful today and prepared for the challenges of tomorrow.
+Through cooperative learning, advanced technological skills, the ability to communicate ideas, and the enhancement of critical thinking skills, we at Saint Aloysius have the ability to be successful today and be prepared to succeed in the challenges of tomorrow.

 The history of Saint Aloysius Parish School is a simple and interesting story.
 Like the biblical "grain of the mustard seed", our school has grown and flourished over the decades.
 In 1909, Saint Aloysius Parish welcomed a new pastor.
 Father William A. Wachter, whose first priority was to establish a Parochial School.
 His dream became reality on September 2, 1913 when Saint Aloysius School opened its doors to 178 pupils from first to eighth grades.

 In 1919, a two-year Commercial School was begun on the second floor.
 In 1950, under the direction of the pastor, Monsignor Begley, the second floor auditorium was converted to four additional classrooms.
 1950 also brought the opening of the first cafeteria located in the basement of the old building.

 1953 marked the opening of our local Catholic high school, which was founded on the second floor of Saint Aloysius.
 Our school was home to the present-day Saint Pius X High School until 1955.

 With enrollment increasing, the parish broke ground for the new school building in 1961, and a year later opened its doors to a total student body of 693 students and a faculty of 12 sisters and 3 lay teachers.
 1963 saw the largest number of students.
 By 1967, it was necessary to add a second floor expansion to the new building.